Discover the best Kent seaside towns that are easy to visit as a day trip by train from London.

 Kent’s coastal towns have been beloved of Londoners escaping the Big Smoke for at least 250 years, drawn to their clean air and sandy beaches.

-This cliff-lined coastline in south-east England, stretching from the Isle of Sheppey and Whitstable in the north to the wetlands of Romney Marsh in the south, offers 200km of golden sand.
-Perfect for a UK staycation, weekend break or a day trip from London.
+This cliff-lined coastline in southeast England, stretching from the Isle of Sheppey and Whitstable in the north to the wetlands of Romney Marsh in the south, offers 200km of golden sand.
+It is perfect for a UK staycation, weekend break or a day trip from London.

-To help you navigate the Kent coastline, here is a map that signposts these coastal towns in Kent, from Whitstable in the north to Folkstone in the south.
+To help you navigate the Kent coastline, here is a map that signposts these coastal towns in Kent, from Whitstable in the north to Dymchurch in the south.

-Known for its trendy vibe, fresh seafood and vibrant cultural scene, Whitstable has increased in popularity with Londoners in recent years, making it feel a little like London-On-Sea on a busy summer weekend.
+Known for its trendy vibe, fresh seafood and vibrant cultural scene, Whitstable has increased in popularity with Londoners in recent years.
+It can feel a little like Islington-on-Sea on a busy summer weekend.

 When you have feasted on shellfish, browse Whitstable’s art galleries and independent shops that line its narrow lanes or take a stroll along its pebble shore, lined with colourful beach huts.

 Start your day by visiting Herne Bay’s Seaside Museum.
-Borne out of a passion of a local amateur archaeologist, this small museum provides a fascinating sight into the history of the area.
+Borne out of the passion of a local amateur archaeologist, this small museum provides a fascinating insight into the history of the area.

 Next, take a walk or bike ride to the local landmark of Reculver Towers, the towers of a 12th-century monastic church, and the Roman fort.
 Alternatively, take a shorter walk to the end of Neptune’s Arm, the former sea defence jutting out from Herne Bay beach,

 Why not end your day in Herne Bay by riding the helter-skelter at the end of the town’s pier?
 Just make sure that you have your fish and chips after the ride.